aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/file-protection/encrypt-and-decrypt-ods-files/_index.md

 ---
-title: Encrypt And Decrypt ODS files with JavaScript via C++
+title: Encrypt and Decrypt ODS Files with JavaScript via C++
-linktitle: Encrypt And Decrypt ODS files
+linktitle: Encrypt and Decrypt ODS Files
 type: docs
 weight: 10
 url: /javascript-cpp/encrypt-and-decrypt-ods-files/
-description: Password-protect and encrypt ODS files using Aspose.Cells for JavaScript via C++.
+description: Password‑protect and encrypt ODS files using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}
-OpenOffice.org is a full-featured office suite which supports password-protecting and encrypting files.
+OpenOffice.org is a full‑featured office suite that supports password‑protecting and encrypting files.
 However, an encrypted ODS file can only be opened by OpenOffice after providing the password.
 Excel cannot open the encrypted ODS file and may raise warning messages.
-The Encryption options are not applicable for ODS files unlike other file types.
+Encryption options are not applicable for ODS files unlike other file types.
 Aspose.Cells allows you to encrypt and decrypt ODS files.
 Decrypted ODS files can be opened both in Excel and OpenOffice.
 {{% /alert %}}

 ## **Encrypt with OpenOffice Calc**
-1. Select **Save as** and click the **Save With Password** box.
+1. Select **Save As** and click the **Save with Password** box.
-1. Click the **Save** button.
+2. Click the **Save** button.
-1. Type your desired password into both the **Enter Password to Open** and **Confirm Password** fields in the Set Password window that opens.
+3. Type your desired password into both the **Enter Password to Open** and **Confirm Password** fields in the Set Password window that opens.
-1. Click the **OK** button to save the file.
+4. Click the **OK** button to save the file.

 ## **Encrypt ODS file with Aspose.Cells for JavaScript via C++**
-To encrypt an ODS file, load the file and set the [**WorkbookSettings.password**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#password--) value to the actual password before saving it.
-The output encrypted ODS file can be opened in OpenOffice only.
+To encrypt an ODS file, load the file and set the `WorkbookSettings.password` value to the desired password before saving it.
+The resulting encrypted ODS file can be opened only in OpenOffice.

 ```html
 <!DOCTYPE html>